Army of the Two Sicilies: History

 In the later Bourbon period, however, with the reconquest of independence, the nobility gradually lost this military character, giving way to the new centralizing policy of a dynastic imprint.
 The goal of the Bourbons was in fact to replace loyalty to the old noble commanders, who had served the Habsburgs for over 200 years, with an exasperated fidelity to the new national crown.
-This progressive disunity from the obsolete Iberian traditions, promoted by the reforms desired by Ferdinand IV, provoked in the eighteenth century a state of "disorientation" within the Bourbon military institutions that resulted in an almost frenetic sequence of restructuring and reform.
-This restless evolution of the military structures of the Two Sicilies stopped only with the accession of Ferdinand II, who finally managed to stabilize and rationalize the military systems of the kingdom, giving it a definitively national and dynastic imprint.
-However, the evolution of the European and Neapolitan political framework of those last 30 years, which fully involved the army of the Two Sicilies, caused political dissent to turn directly against the same bourbon ruling house.
+This progressive disunity from the obsolete Iberian traditions, promoted by the reforms desired by Ferdinand I of the Two Sicilies, provoked in the eighteenth century a state of "disorientation" within the Bourbon military institutions that resulted in an almost frenetic sequence of restructuring and reform.
+Sir John Acton, 6th Baronet was involved with the reforms.